 Rapid eye movement (REM) sleep is a phase in the sleep cycle in which your eyes flutter vigorously beneath your eyelids.
-REM sleep is associated with dreaming, memory consolidation and problem-solving and is essential in helping your body restore itself and build up your energy reserves so that when you wake up, you feel energized and ready to take on your day.
+REM sleep is associated with dreaming, memory consolidation and problem-solving and is essential in helping your body restore itself and build up your energy reserves so that when you wake up, you feel energised and ready to take on your day.

 Learn more about REM sleep – and why sweet dreams are good for you.

 When we sleep, we experience 5 stages of sleep cycles, with non-REM sleep occurring in the first 4 stages and rapid eye movement in the final sleep cycle.